ccard/csci565Project2/README.md

 ### Run Tests

+Boots up a 3 node cluster and outputs the results of consistency tests:

     ./runTests.sh

-This will print out success if the tests pass other wise it will throw an error This will also run the benchmark for the system then run `./getStats.rb <output csv filename>` to get a csv file of the stats of all operations
+`runTests.sh` additionally runs the load test for the syste.
+Run:

+    ./getStats.rb <output csv filename>

+to process the text logs produced during the load test to a `.csv` of operation latencies.